ninchat/ninchat-api/api.md

              [`queue_member_parted`](#queue_member_parted)

 Kicks a user out of a channel, a realm or an audience queue.
-Caller must be the target user, a channel operator (if removing from a channel) or a realm operator (if removing from a realm or a queue).
+Caller must be the target user, a channel operator or moderator (if removing from a channel) or a realm operator (if removing from a realm or a queue).

 ### `send_message`